 Corinna: “Right, so there’s an internationally agreed upon standard by GOED which is The Global Organization of EPA and DHA.
 Their website is goedomega3.com, and you can look there for a resource.
 But what they like to say is that general consumers should be getting at minimum 500 milligrams of EPA and DHA every single day.
 Now, that’s just the lay population, and of course recommendations go upwards from there.
 So, generally speaking, if you’re talking to a doctor, they might tell you to take one or two or three grams a day of EPA and DHA depending on what you’re trying to achieve.

 If you’re looking at specific research studies and what have been used in those research studies, it’s to support things like cardiovascular health and eye health and brain health, then you might take more.
 Just to give you an idea though, if you eat four-ounce can of sardines, you’re already getting two grams of EPA and DHA.
-So, common food sources if you were to consume these things on a daily basis that have high levels of omega-3, you're going to be getting about that.
-So, it’s perfectly safe to consume what’s commonly in food.
-People can feel confident taking two grams of EPA and DHA in a single day without having any worry whatsoever about having too much, right?
-It’s incredibly hard to get too much omega-3 in your daily diet.”
+So, common food sources if you were to consume these things on a daily basis that have high levels of omega-3, you' re going to be getting about that. so it perfectly safe consume what commonly in food. people can feel confident taking two grams of EPA and DHA a single day without having any worry whatsoever too much right incredibly hard get omega-3 your daily diet.

 Kelly: “Yeah, and most people need to eat fish two to three times a week, and even if we start out with good intention, the majority of the population is not doing that so we really need to make sure that we’re supplementing with a really good-quality product which is what we’re talking about today in the form of NutriGold and their omega-3 line, but I want to really get to this before we run out of time because this is an issue that I’ve had a discussion with with many, many listener.
 Over the course of the last sixteen years, we’ve been talking about the benefits of omega-3s on this show, and it’s quality over quantity.